Lumi-supercomputer/Getting_Started_with_AI_workshop/08_Scaling_to_multiple_GPUs/README.md

 ## Hands-on exercises

 1. Adjust the training script to run with torchrun for multiple GCDs on a single node.

+   In this exercise you have to make some changes to the Python training script to make it ready for running on multiple GPUs.

    Find the training script in [08_Scaling_to_multiple_GPUs/GPT-neo-IMDB-finetuning.py](08_Scaling_to_multiple_GPUs/GPT-neo-IMDB-finetuning.py).
 It is the same as the one used earlier for training with a single GCD/GPU.